Family road trip in Portugal: our practical guide

-Driving on the road as the scenery changes, letting yourself be carried along by the stages without thinking about tomorrow… for everyone, the road trip is synonymous with freedom and adventure.
-Far from being reserved for solo adventurers, this kind of road trip is perfectly feasible in the company of a happy tribe, as long as it is done according to the rules of the art!
+Driving on the road as the scenery changes, letting yourself be carried along by the stages without thinking about tomorrow… for everyone, a road trip is synonymous with freedom and adventure.
+Far from being reserved for solo adventurers, this kind of trip is perfectly feasible in the company of a happy tribe, as long as it is done according to the rules of the art!
 Little Guest gives you all the keys to an amazing road trip with your children in Portugal, what’s more!

 Portugal, a charming country nestling on the Atlantic coast of the Iberian Peninsula, lends itself perfectly to a family road trip.
 For its rich heritage, its mild and sunny climate and the beauty of its landscapes in the first place.
 Small in size (one-sixth of France!) it is also the ideal place for a pleasant family tour.
 Forget for a moment the mythical Route 66 and its 2280 miles… in Portugal, no need to swallow the kilometres, a few stages are enough to fully enjoy it without losing the taste of adventure!
 Ideal for beginners of itinerant travel or families with young children, Carnation country is perfect for discovery and relaxation.

 A few tips before leaving

 - Work your route in advance.
 You don’t organise a family itinerant holiday like you would organise a romantic one.
 With your little tribe, you leave nothing to chance and you book your hotels in advance, otherwise, you’ll end up on the roadside.
 Determining the time spent between each stage also seems to us unavoidable.
 Little Guest advises a maximum of 3 hours drive between each one, especially with a small child.
 If you plan to ride longer, a break every 2 hours is always welcome.